KQM-git/TCL/docs/enemy-data/abyss-order/rifthounds/rifthound-whelp.md

 * The Rifthound temporarily turns invisible to attack the player from another direction.
 * If struck with the same element of their affinity, they will accumulate Rage.
   * When filled, their attacks become more dangerous but their resistance against their aligned element decreases.
-* If the player is far away, they will charge a ball of energy on their tails and launch it at the player.
+* If the player is far away, they will charge a ball of Energy on their tails and launch it at the player.
 * The Rifthound dive bombs the player in a manner similar to the Thunder Manifestation.

 </TabItem>